Nearsoft/jobs/readme.md

 🐇

 ### Qualifications

 * 2-3 years of experience, comfortable working independently
 * Comfortable with React.js, familiarity with Rails a plus
-* Experience building single page applications and calling APIs from JS
+* Experience building Single-page Applications and calling APIs from JavaScript
-* Knowledge of CSS/Sass, MySQL, Redis, and/or ElasticSearch all a plus
+* Knowledge of CSS/Sass, MySQL, Redis, and/or Elasticsearch all a plus
 * Familiarity with Linux command line, automated build systems would be nice
 * Excited to work with continuous integration and frequent, daily releases
-* Like to think about how to break problems down into smaller iterable steps
+* Likes to think about how to break problems down into smaller iterable steps

 </details>